Patter Hellstrom Visual Art

 ENDORSEMENT: "We have worked with Patter and Peter since 2002 on a dozen art-related projects in lobbies, galleries, hotels and outdoor sites.
 In every case, in every medium, their curatorial skills have been superb.
 They never fail to develop attractive and intelligent artistic options that work within the context, goals and budget for the project."

 David G. Thom, PE

 ABOUT: As a curator, Patter Hellstrom provides artistic leadership, integrating thoughtful works of art into client centered projects.
 The art put forward is drawn from a talented pool of emerging, regional and national artists.
 Through studios visits, exhibitions, art fairs and galleries Patter finds hidden treasures.
-To keep in touch with trends in contemporary art follow Patter's blog posts which explore art fairs and events of note in the art world.
+To keep in touch with trends in contemporary art follow Patter's blog posts and Passion Project FB page which explore art fairs and events of note in the art world.

 Hellstrom+Zirnis LLC was successful in implementing a collaborative concept at the Westin Hotel Jersey City.
 There were over 70 original artworks were installed in the public spaces and a commissioned mobile created.

 Renewal hanging over the entryway has become the signature piece of that collection.
 Renewal reflects one of the core brand concepts of Westin.
 The leaf motif shows up in things as subtle as the soaps in the guest rooms.